GP Partners

 Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement and new patient checks.
 They may act as a chaperone when a patient or doctor requests one.

-Trainee Nurse Associate
+Nurse Associate

-Trainee Nursing Associate’s is a role that has recently been added within the NHS nursing workforce.
-Trainee Nursing Associates work within multi-disciplinary teams in a variety of health care settings.
+Nursing Associate’s is a role that has recently been added within the NHS nursing workforce.
+Nursing Associates work within multi-disciplinary teams in a variety of health care settings.
 They deliver hands-on, person-centred care with a holistic approach to ensure outstanding patient care.

 GPA